Home

 Chinese New Year Zodiac

-One of the most recognizable Chinese New Year Symbols is the Chinese New Year Zodiac.
+One of the most recognizable symbols of Chinese celebrations is the Chinese New Year Zodiac.

 There are twelve animals represented in the zodiac.